yyb9882/zk_hackthon/category4/README.md

 - copy `m` to the correct cell from scheduler (we assign `m` in the `round` column in scheduler). only v0-v3 need `m` stored next to them.
 - for the value updated by `offset_add` , set carry to 1 if overflow happened while updated the value, otherwise, set carry to 0
-- for the value updated by `xor_and_rotate`.set the store spread even bits in two parts (according to rotate) and spread_odd as a single value.
+- for the value updated by `xor_and_rotate`.store the spread even bits in two parts (according to rotate) and spread_odd as a single value.
 - set s_round to 1 if the round is not a padding from last round.
 - set round to max(cur_round, `round`)
 - enforce equal between the last assigned `round` and the `round` assigned in the Scheduler(first row in round column) to ensure